c-schrade/Udacity-Bike-Sharing-Project/README.md

 ## More precise description of the problem and approach

 The idea is to attack this task by training a fully connected neural network feeding it historical data of bike-sharing user behaviour.
-The neural network is build by hand completely.
+The neural network is built by hand completely.
 This means that the forward- and back-propagation is implemented directly without the usage of any deeplearning library.